-Latin America has been a consistent contributor to the global Project Bond market, with more than \$60BN in issuances in 15 countries since 2010.
-Issuances for assets in Latin America represent approximately 17% of global volumes between 2010 and 2018.
+Latin America has been a consistent contributor to the global Project Bond market, with more than \$74BN issued across 16 countries in the region since 2010.
+Issuances for assets in Latin America represented approximately 18% of global volumes between 2010 and 2019, and account for 12% of issuance volume for 2020 year-to-date, even in spite of the COVID-19 outbreak.

-Historically, the Latin American Project Bond market has been dominated by four countries: Mexico, Brazil, Peru, and Chile, which contributed 34% (\$19.2BN), 18% (\$16.3 BN), 14% (\$9.2BN), and 12% (\$5.5BN), respectively, of total issuance volume between 2010 and 2018.
-These are the countries in the region that have maintained their investment grade status the longest (with the exception of Brazil recently downgraded to sub-investment grade) and that contribute the most to the region's total economic activity, in GDP terms.
+Historically, the Latin American Project Bond market has been dominated by four countries: Mexico, Brazil, Peru, and Chile, which contributed 28% (\$21.4BN), 18% (\$18.4BN), 15% (\$11.3BN), and 8% (\$6.4BN), respectively, of total issuance volume between 2010 and H1 2020.
+These are the countries in the region that have maintained their investment grade status the longest (with the exception of Brazil, which was downgraded in late 2015 / early 2016 to the 'BB' category) and that contribute the most to the region's total economic activity, in GDP terms.
+Panama has also seen meaningful and increasingly-frequent capital markets activity for infrastructure and energy issuers (with \$2.8BN issued since 2010), but the majority of offerings do not conform with the typical provisions of Project Bonds and, instead, while secured, have features that more closely resemble corporate offerings.

 In the past few years, other countries that had been underrepresented in the Project Bond market have seen increased activity.
-For instance, \$2.8BN were issued from Argentina in 2017 and 2018 alone - marking the country's comeback to the Project Bond market after nearly two decades of inactivity.
-In addition, since 2010 over \$5.4BN have been issued in senior secured notes in Panama and \$1.2BN in Colombia.
-Successful transactions took place as well in the Dominican Republic, Costa Rica, Uruguay, Jamaica and, more recently, Ecuador which saw its first Project Bond issuance in March 2019 with the refinancing of the Quito airport.
+In some cases, the increased activity has been shortly-lived (as was the case in Argentina between 2017 and 2018 - with \$2.8BN issued mostly related to energy issuers, after nearly two decades of no Project Bond activity), due to uncertainties on economic and political stability.
+In other cases, however, the increase in activity from other jurisdictions such as Uruguay (which has accounted for 19% of total renewables issuances from LatAm ex-Brazil, since 2017) or Colombia (where more than \$1.5BN have been issued anchored in the country's 4G toll road program) is a noteworthy trend that has taken hold.
+Other sporadic issuers include the Dominican Republic, Costa Rica, Jamaica and, more recently, Ecuador which saw its first Project Bond issuance in March 2019 with the refinancing of the Quito airport.